 Our crew (Rob, Steve Egan, Bryan, Matt and Paul) have everything covered and are excited to explore this pristine wonderland with you and maximise your Kimberley adventure.

-Our Captain Steve Tucker’s mandate is to continue taking guests to share these pristine remote locations that I have been so lucky to have explored myself.
-Our Captain has a long history with the Kimberley and pearling industry and is keen to share his stories.
-This is what Steve has to say about his experience and passions:
+Our Captain Paul Milner’s mandate is to share the pristine remote locations, diverse wildlife and stunning scenery with all that want to witness this captivating coastline.
+Our Captain has a long history with the Kimberley and is keen to share his stories.
+This is what Paul has to say about his experience and passions:

-When Tucks is on a break Grant steps in as Captain.
+When Paul is on a break Grant steps in as Captain.
 Here’s that Grant has to say.